Information for Medical Professionals Completing Form N-648

 The purpose of this page is to summarize the main points covered by Form N-648 and its accompanying instructions (PDF, 320.3 KB), and provide additional information for medical professionals to consider when completing the form.

 When completing Form N-648, the medical professional needs to:

-Explain how he or she, as a medical professional, diagnosed the anatomical, physiological, or psychological impairment, including citation to any and all medically acceptable clinical or laboratory diagnostic tests or methods that were used to form the diagnosis; and
+- Explain how you, as a medical professional, diagnosed the anatomical, physiological, or psychological impairment, including citation to any and all medically acceptable clinical or laboratory diagnostic tests or methods you used to form the diagnosis;

 Additional Background Information

-The following are just a few accommodations/modifications that may be made to the English and/or U.S. history and government tests:
+The following are examples of accommodations/modifications for the English and/or U.S. history and government tests:

 - Extended examination time and breaks;

 - Sign language interpreters for deaf or hard of hearing applicants;